marcpage/libernet/notes.md

 * *Public-key encrypted* - RSA public key used to encrypt data so only the paired RSA private key can decrypt.
 * *Signing* - RSA private encryption of SHA256 hashing of the data, stored as hex.
 * *Compression* - zlib compression, level 9
+* *Dates* - All dates and times are in GMT, even YYYY/MM/DD

 # Concepts